 At the initial consultation appointment, our team of specialists will assess if weight-loss surgery is right for you

 .
-If the answer’s yes, we’ll guide you through choosing the most appropriate surgical option.
-Then we’ll schedule your pre-surgery appointments and ensure you meet any other insurance requirements.
+If the answer is yes, we will guide you through choosing the most appropriate surgical option.
+Then we will schedule your pre-surgery appointments and ensure you meet any other insurance requirements.

-A few days before surgery, you’ll meet with your surgical team again to review the procedure and learn what to expect during your hospital stay and the following two weeks.
+A few days before surgery, you will meet with your surgical team again to review the procedure and learn what to expect during your hospital stay and the following two weeks.
 Our staff will also address any remaining questions or concerns you or your family may have.
-In addition, you’ll have a preoperative appointment with the anesthesia staff to evaluate any anesthesia concerns.
+In addition, you will have a preoperative appointment with the anesthesia staff to evaluate any anesthesia concerns.